Ong Bak 3: Plot

-After the events of the previous film, Tien is held captive by Lord Rajasena's soldiers.
+After the events of the previous film, Tien is held captive by Lord Rajasena.
 He momentarily fights back when they try to beat him with wooden staves, but they manage to submit him, and Rajasena orders Tien's elbows and knees to be snapped.
-Meanwhile, the village of Kana Khone is overwhelmed with people affected by a mysterious curse.
-In order to find a solution, Master Bua initiates a Buddhist pilgrimage, in which it's revealed that the source of the curse is Bhuti Sangkha, the dark mystic that defeated Tien.
-Bua decides to become a monk to better ward off evil.
+Meanwhile, the village of Kana Khone is overwhelmed by a mysterious curse.
+In order to find a solution, Master Bua initiates a Buddhist pilgrimage, in which he finds out the source of the curse is Bhuti Sangkha, the dark mystic who defeated Tien.
+Bua becomes a monk to better ward off evil.

-Lord Rajasena is tormented by visions of his royal predecessor, who died cursing him after Rajasena poisoned him in order to seize his throne.
-While Rajasena sleeps, the remnants of the Pha Beek Khrut bandits attempt to free Tien, but Bhuti appears and kills them.
-Lord Rajasena offers to hire him, but Bhuti declines and instead proposes to remove Rajasena's curse, hinting Tien is related to the curse, before leaving.
-Rajasena orders his men to execute Tien next day, but a messenger from the Ayutthaya Kingdom, the highest authority on the land, arrives with a pardon for Tien and takes him away to Kana Khone to be healed, much to Rajasena's ire.
-Believing that a traitor informed Ayutthaya, the lord's ministers send assassins to kill Tien, but the attempt is thwarted by the sacrifice of the royal messengers.
+Lord Rajasena is tormented by visions of a nobleman who died cursing him after Rajasena poisoned him to seize his realm.
+Meanwhile, the remnants of the Pha Beek Khrut bandits attempt to free Tien, but Bhuti kills them.
+Lord Rajasena offers to hire him, but Bhuti declines and instead proposes to remove Rajasena's curse, hinting Tien is related to it, before leaving.
+Rajasena orders his men to execute Tien next day, but a messenger from the Ayutthaya Kingdom, the highest authority on the land, arrives with a pardon for Tien and takes him away to Kana Khone to be healed.
+The lord's ministers send assassins to kill Tien, but the attempt is thwarted by the sacrifice of the royal messengers.

 The returning Master Bua announces that Tien suffered his fate due to negative karma, and he enlists the entire village to make merits to heal him back to life.

-The process, which includes the making of the Ong Bak Buddha, is successful, but upon waking up, Tien discovers he is still crippled from the beatings.
-Devastated, he prepares to take his life at night, but Master Bua stops him.
-The monk chides Tien and teaches him that, like daybreak, the light is always nearby even wherever shadows fall, which motivates Tien to live.
+The process, which includes the making of the Ong Bak Buddha, is successful, but upon waking up, Tien is devastated to discover he is still crippled from the beatings.
+He prepares to take his life by night, but Master Bua stops him and teaches him that, like daybreak, light is always nearby wherever shadows fall, which gives Tien back his will to live.
 Tien drags to a temple and practices meditation and self-taught physical therapy.
-Finally recovered, he is visited by Pim, whom he ritually dances with before embracing.
-Master Bua talks to him about Dharma and bids him to change his enemies into dance partners, and Tien develops a new fighting style by combining martial arts and dance.
+Finally healed, he is visited by Pim, whom he ritually dances with before embracing.
+Master Bua teaches him about Dharma and bids him to change his enemies into dance partners, and Tien develops a new fighting style by combining martial arts and dance.